What Types of Alcohol Treatment Are Available?

 - A mobile tool to prevent relapse, used by some specialty treatment programs

 Regardless of where or how you seek treatment, it's important to look for approaches that are “evidence-based.”
 This means the treatments are backed by large, well-designed studies.
-The Navigator will help you spot signs of higher-quality care.
+The Navigator will help you spot higher-quality care.

 In addition to professionally led treatment, many people benefit from mutual support groups.
 Here, too, are more options than people might expect.
 Groups can vary widely, so it's important to try different ones to find a good fit.